 - Will you use your classic during the winter months?

 - Will you exhibit your classic at events and shows?

 - Are you looking for something for your family?

 - Are you looking for something for just you and your partner?

 The answers to each of these questions can greatly impact the outcome in terms of what make, model and type of car you ultimately select.
 With these questions answered, now ask yourself how much time you will be able to spend restoring and repairing your classic?
 Also, consider how much money you have, or are willing to spend, to purchase and restore the classic car of your dreams?

-- I'm looking for something completely or nearly finished.
+- I'm looking for something complete or nearly finished.